-Which is a multitap that allows 4-player, simultaneous multiplayer gameplay.
-In this article, we review the 6 best 4-player NES games that are compatible with the Four Score.
-Read on to learn more.
+In this article, we’ll review the 10 best NES 4-player games that work with the Four Score.
+Read on to discover which classic titles made the list!

 1. Bomberman II

-Today, every Nintendo console library includes an excellent Bomberman game for at least 4 Nintendo NES Bomberman II players.
+Today, every Nintendo console library includes an excellent Bomberman game for at least 4 players.
 This grand tradition started with Bomberman II for the NES.

 This was the first Bomberman to allow multiple players.
 Though, technically, the player count with the Four Score is limited to 3, not 4.